-So, I made it easier on myself and twisted Tinker Bell gifts to be a way to lead up to the vacation.
+So, I made it easier on myself and twisted the gifts to be a way to lead up to the vacation.

 The Lead Up

 Each Friday, beginning about six weeks before the vacation, Tinker Bell starts delivering gifts.
 They are nothing big.
-Most of them are purchased from the Dollar Tree.
+Most of them are purchased from the dollar store.
 But, #1 is thrilled on Friday mornings when he sees what Tinker Bell has delivered.

 To add to that, Friday night’s tend to be movie night in our house, and if I’m really planning ahead (which, let’s be honest, when am I not?)
 I’ll coordinate the gifts with whatever Disney movie we’re watching that night.